California Department of Education

 Print the names (first and last) of all other household members not listed in STEP 3, including yourself.
 Report the total gross income from each source and enter the appropriate pay period.

-- CONTACT INFORMATION AND ADULT SIGNATURE–The application must be signed by an adult household member include contact information, and today’s date.
+- CONTACT INFORMATION AND ADULT SIGNATURE–The form must be signed by an adult household member including contact information, and today’s date.

 OPTIONAL- CHILDREN’S ETHNIC AND RACIAL IDENTITIES

 This field is optional to complete and does not affect your children’s eligibility for free or reduced-price meals.
 Please check the appropriate boxes.

 The Richard B. Russell National School Lunch Act requires information on this application.
 You do not have to give the information, but if you do not, we cannot approve your child for free or reduced-price meals.
 You must include the last four digits of the SSN of the adult household member who signs the application.
 The last four digits of the SSN are not required when you list a CalFresh, CalWORKs, or FDPIR case number or other FDPIR identifier for your child or when you indicate that the adult household member signing the application does not have an SSN by selecting the checkbox.
 We will use your information to determine if your child is eligible for free or reduced-price meals, and for administration and enforcement of the lunch and breakfast programs.